 The Student Multimedia Design Center has ArcGIS 10.2.2, a popular Geographic Information System (GIS) software by ESRI, installed on the Digital Mapping Station.
 Some preloaded data, compiled by ESRI, is available to use with ArcGIS.
 To use the Digital Mapping Station, please sign in at the service desk and staff will enter the password.
 For more extensive assistance, users are encouraged to make appointments with staff.

-The Digital Mapping Station is restricted to those using GIS software or doing Digital Mapping work.
-Color or black and white printing jobs may be sent from the mapping station to the Print Release Station in the Student Multimedia Design Center.
-Fee-based printing of PDF files created in ArcGIS on paper 36" wide may be done by staff at the Center's service desk.
+The Digital Mapping Station is restricted to those using GIS software or doing other digital mapping.
+U.S. letter-size color or black and white printing jobs may be sent from the mapping station to the Print Release Station in the Student Multimedia Design Center.
+Fee-based printing of larger PDF files created in ArcGIS may be brought to staff at the Center's service desk for pring on 11" x 17" paper or the plotter which uses paper 36" wide.

 FirstMap, the First State’s enterprise Geographic Information System (GIS), is the realization of the vision of the Delaware GIS Community for a self-service GIS for sharing data among State organizations, academia, local governments and the general public.
 It was designed and built through a collaborative effort to meet a wide variety of needs for a diverse group of users.
 It allows GIS users to access a central repository of services that share the most current data available.